 Set Your Primary Intention for Improved Quality of Life

-When you firmly decide that health is the foundation for a fulfilling and meaningful life – that’s when you begin living the longevity lifestyle.
+When you firmly decide that health is the foundation for a fulfilling and meaningful life, you begin living the longevity lifestyle.

 Here’s what I’ve learned about life: when we decide something, our unconscious minds have a funny way of conspiring to help us get what we want.

-The more firm we are in our decision, the more clever and diligent our unconscious minds work toward finding solutions to achieve that very thing we want most.
+The more firm we are in our decisions, the more clever and diligent our unconscious minds work toward finding solutions to achieve what we want most.